Best Way To Trade Stocks

 Time Investment

 Day trading will not make you rich quickly, and neither will it take years to get consistency.
 Instead, it will take approximately six months to a year to hone your skills and practice a strategy before you get comfortable with it and trust it enough to put in your capital.
+You should, by default, start off by first practicing your strategy on a trading simulator, a demo account, for the first few months before putting your money at risk.
+A simulator will help you hone your trading psychological skills like patience, discipline, and focus.

 Day Trading Styles

 Some traders are very active, catch small price movements with large position sizes, and are called scalpers.
 Scalpers often make dozens of trades in a day.
 Some day traders attempt to capture bigger price movements and let their gains continue, risking a price reversal.
 This type of trade lasts longer than a scalper’s trades but should have a clear close-out price.
+Day traders often use price charts to execute traders or rely on Level II trading data, giving greater insights into the level of trading interest.
+One can also focus on specific news events or statistical tendencies they research.

 Capital Needed